ICLRC

 Alec Goldberg

+Alec is pursuing a MA in linguistics at UNM.
+His research interests are in the morphosyntax and semantics of the Navajo language.
+He is honored to work for ICLRC as a research assistant during his studies.
 As an undergraduate, he earned a BA in linguistics from the University of California, Santa Barbara and a BFA summa cum laude in art studio from UNM.
 He is originally from the Monterey Peninsula area of California.

 Kayleigh Russell